youngskilled/js-filter/README.md

 ## Changelog ##

+**Version 1.1.5**
+Changes to how pagination works.
+Traditional paged views now working correctly.
+Support before for only appended items.
+Individual page navigation is now independently set instead of paging parent class.

 **Version 1.1.0**
 Final fixes to the related products.
 New features also added inc. `outputChosenFiltersId` to paste in filters which are selected. `forceHex` force use hex instead of using image which is default.